SP-11 Waterlogged Wood Treatment

 Preserving Waterlogged Wood with SP-11

 SP-11 is a formulation of non-toxic modified polymers with a high grade, high flash mineral solvent that contains no sulphur and has a very slow evaporation rate.
 Being water soluble, SP-11 penetrates the wood quickly and displaces the water.
 It coats the wood cells and capillary tubes to prevent them from shrinking as the moisture leaves during drying.
-This is similar to how Pentacryl works for stabilizing green wood.
-However, SP-11 is formulated specifically to compensate for the very high percentage of water in these waterlogged wooden artifacts.
+SP-11 is formulated specifically to compensate for the very high percentage of water in these waterlogged wooden artifacts.

 The benefits of using SP-11 Waterlogged Wood Treatment:

-- It is easy to use and does not need to be heated or diluted.
+- Is safe to use in large quantities and does not need to be heated or diluted.

 - SP-11 has small molecular weight polymers which allow for easy penetration.

-- It is highly soluble in water which also aides in greater penetration.
+- It is highly soluble in water which aides in deep and fast penetration.

 - It does not break down in acidic conditions.

-- Artifacts that may need to be re-glued can be once the wood has dried.
+- Artifacts that may need to be re-glued can be done so once the wood has dried.

-- Treated wood is not sensitive to humidity or temperature changes.
+- Treated and dried wood is not sensitive to humidity or temperature changes.

 - SP-11 will not darken the wood leaving it looking more natural.